 - Played key role in restoring 18-mile wilderness trail destroyed during wildfires.

-Sample Two: This is a sample work experience section written for a tech professional.
+This is a sample work experience section written for a tech professional.
 Note that it is strengthened using a brief description of the candidate’s technical proficiencies.
 You’ll also see how the candidate’s current position is written using present tense, while her previous position employs past tense.